CHIEF EMPIRE OFFICER

 DIIICE Is My Own Brain Reverse-Engineered

-Thirty years of compulsive framework-building — fifty-plus named systems across sales, marketing, coaching — AI noticed the pattern and named it.
+Twenty years of compulsive framework-building — fifty-plus named systems across sales, marketing, coaching — AI noticed the pattern and named it.
 DIIICE wasn't invented.
 It's his own brain reverse-engineered.
 The same compression-as-cognition that kept him sane at twelve is how every DOT gets classified now.

 Read The Full Discovery